 Food shopping as a vegan

 As veganism becomes more mainstream the variety of food products available is growing enormously.
 Your local supermarket has everything you need to fill your fridge, freezer and cupboards with fruit and vegetables galore.
-Even better, if there's a specialist vegan store nearby, you’ll have an easier time finding vegan versions of things like cheese, bacon and ice-cream.
+Even better, if there's a specialist vegan store nearby (find out here) you’ll have an easier time finding vegan versions of things like cheese, bacon and ice-cream.
 Look out for The Vegan Society's Vegan Trademark, which tells you at a glance that you're good to go.
+You can search through all our Trademarked products online, here while Vegan Store (UK) and Vegan Essentials (US) are also good places to start.

 It’s not just about food